wpilibsuite/frc-docs/source/docs/software/advanced-controls/controls-glossary.rst

       Having the property of being independent, or lacking mutual influence.
 For example, two lines are orthogonal if moving any number of units along one line causes zero displacement along the other line.
 In a :term:`cartesian coordinate system`, orthogonal lines are often said to have 90-degree angles between each other.

    output
       Measurements from sensors.
-There can be more measurements then states.
+There can be more measurements than states.
 These outputs are used in the "correct" step of Kalman Filters.

          - Ex.
 A flywheel might have 1 :term:`output` from a encoder that measures it's velocity.
          - Ex.
 A drivetrain might use solvePNP and V-SLAM to find it's x/y/heading position on the field.
 It's fine that there are 6 measurements (solvePNP x/y/heading and V-SLAM x/y/heading) and 3 states (robot x/y/heading).

       Outputs of a :term:`system` are often represented using the variable :math:`\mathbf{y}`, a column vector with one entry per :term:`output` (or thing we can measure).
-For example, if our :term:`system` had states for velocity and acceleration but our sensor could only measure velocity, our, our :term:`output` vector would only include the :term:`system`\'s velocity.
+For example, if our :term:`system` had states for velocity and acceleration but our sensor could only measure velocity, our :term:`output` vector would only include the :term:`system`\'s velocity.

    phase portrait
       A graph of a function's value and its :term:`derivative` as they change in time, given some initial starting conditions.
 They are useful for analyzing system behavior (stable/unstable operating points, limit cycles, etc.) given a certain set of parameters or starting conditions.
 See `phase portrait <https://en.wikipedia.org/wiki/Phase_portrait>`__ on Wikipedia for more info.

    PID
       Proportional-Integral-Derivative - A feedback controller which calculates a :term:`control signal` from a weighted sum of the :term:`error`, the rate of change of the error, and an accumulated sum of previous errors.
-See `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__. on Wikipedia for more info.
+See `PID controller <https://en.wikipedia.org/wiki/PID_controller>`__ on Wikipedia for more info.

    plant
       The :term:`system` or collection of actuators being controlled.